cseanburns/electronic_resource_mgmt/src/14-evaluation-statistics.md

 and with some basic scripting language, this kind of thing, and more, is possible.

+## Getting Creative

+[Smith & Arneson (2017)][smith2017] detail
+very creative and fun ways to collect usage data about resource usage when vendors do not provide usage data.
+In the first part of this article,
+Smith describes how they analyzed their link resolver reports to infer what users were accessing in their collections.
+Arneson's section describes using a
+Linux file search utility called ``grep`` to construct search queries of the EZproxy logs and deduce usage of specific electronic resources.
+Since both methods require sifting through log entries like the one I highlighted above, the process requires some sleuthing, testing, time, and patience.
+However, once figured out,
+the process and reports can easily be automated.

+## Conclusion

+Librarians used a variety of techniques to collect usage data in the print era, but like many things we've learned about, electronic resources have complicated things.
+First, because more data is available about usage with electronic resources, before that data can be used, it has to be defined.
+Project Counter is an attempt to define what usage means and how to report it.

+Quantitative metrics should will never be able to provide a complete picture of how a library's collections are used, but they are an important part.
+Not only do they help librarians manage their collections, they also help librarians show proof of their collection's importance to their communities.
+Furthermore, with a little
+skill, practice, and creativity, usage logs can also be used to build cool apps (Zou, 2015) or help fill in the gaps when vendors fall short in their requirements
+(Smith & Arneson, 2017).

-## References / Readings
+## Readings / References

 Pesch, O. (2017).
-COUNTER Release 5: What’s New and What It Means to Libraries.
-The Serials Librarian, 73(3–4), 195–207.
+COUNTER Release 5: What’s New and What It Means to Libraries. *The Serials Librarian, 73*(3–4), 195–207.
 [https://doi.org/10.1080/0361526X.2017.1391153][pesch2017]

 Scott, M. (2016).
-Predicting Use: COUNTER Usage Data Found to be Predictive of ILL Use and ILL Use to be Predictive of COUNTER Use.
-Serials Librarian, 71(1), 20–24.
+Predicting Use: COUNTER Usage Data Found to be Predictive of ILL Use and ILL Use to be Predictive of COUNTER Use. *Serials Librarian, 71*(1), 20–24.
 [https://doi.org/10.1080/0361526X.2016.1165783][scott2016]

 Stone, G., & Ramsden, B. (2013).
 Library impact data
-project: Looking for the link between library usage and student attainment.
-College & Research Libraries, 74 (6).
+project: Looking for the link between library usage and student attainment. *College & Research Libraries, 74*(6).
 [http://doi.org/10.5860/crl12-406][stone2013]

 Zou, Q. (2015).
-A novel open source approach to monitor Ezproxy Users’ activities. code{4}lib Journal, 29 .
+A novel open source approach to monitor Ezproxy Users’ activities. *code{4}lib Journal, 29*.
 [http://journal.code4lib.org/articles/10589][zou2015]

 Smith, K., & Arneson, J. (2017).
-Determining usage when vendors do not provide data.
-Serials Review, 43(1), 46–50.
+Determining usage when vendors do not provide data. *Serials Review, 43*(1), 46–50.
 [https://doi.org/10.1080/00987913.2017.1281788][smith2017]

 [code4lib]:https://code4lib.org/